Unity-Technologies/com.unity.multiplayer.docs/releases/multiplayer/mlapi-develop.md

 -->

 :::note
-Unity MLAPI supports Windows, MacOS,Ubuntu 20.4 LTS, Ubuntu 18.04 LTS and CentOS 7 versions of Unity Editor and Player.
+Unity MLAPI supports Windows, MacOS, Ubuntu 20.4 LTS, Ubuntu 18.04 LTS and CentOS 7 versions of Unity Editor and Player.
 :::

 ## New features